Red Velvet Sugar Cookies

 I once had a really bad experience with red velvet coffee (please just say no), but fortunately I can handle my small red velvet cake, small batch red velvet cupcakes, red velvet oreo cheesecake, and these Red Velvet Sugar Cookies.

-Red Velvet Sugar Cookies, as the name suggests, are cut out sugar cookies inspired by red velvet cake that you can cut out with fun cookie cutters and decorate with sprinkles.
+This red velvet sugar cookie recipe are cut out sugar cookies inspired by red velvet cake that you can cut out with fun cookie cutters and decorate with sprinkles.

 And of course don’t forget the sprinkles!